Find everything you need to know to start your journey at Nova SBE!

 What to do in Carcavelos?

-(Disclaimer: SU partnerships are in bold.
-Take advantage of the amazing discounts by becoming an associate!)
+(Take advantage of the amazing discounts by becoming an associate!)

 The answer is quite simple: you have a beautiful beach nearby.
 Before that you may want to grab a bite and there are plenty of options.
 Firstly right on campus you have The Cut, the campus pizzeria and Azure, the executive restaurant with a view.
 Or you may cross the campus’ tunnel to the beach and you have Capricciosa, Torre Mar and many other restaurants with beautiful beach views.
 You can also head to Oeiras’ McDonalds where the SU got you covered with some great deals.